numery009/Angular-Basic-2.0/README.md

 $ ng generate component components/todos ---- to generate component

+$ ng g c department -it -is --- to generate component with inline template and inline style

 $ ng g c components/todos ---- to generate component

 $ ng generate service services/todos ---- to generate service